 Part 3: Calibration & Imaging of 3C345

-This section expects that you have completed part 1 and 2 of the EVN continuum tutorial.
-You should now know the basics of VLBI calibration and the secondary calibration including self-calibration and imaging.
-In this section, we shall focus on our second pair of phase calibrator, target pairs in this observation.
+This section expects that you have completed parts 1 and 2 of the EVN continuum tutorial.
+You should now understand the basics of VLBI calibration and secondary calibration, including self-calibration and imaging.
+In this section, we will focus on our second pair of phase calibrator-target sources in this observation.

-While in the last section, we simply inputted parameters into CASA tasks, this section expects that you can generate a script on your own with some help and pointers.
-It is designed so that you can become proficient in applying these techniques to other data sets and at the end we shall explore something new, namely weighting and analysing images.
+In the previous section, we merely input parameters into CASA tasks; this section expects you to generate a script independently with some guidance and pointers.
+It is structured to help you gain proficiency in applying these techniques to other data sets, and at the end, we will explore something new: weighting and analysing images.

 Table of contents